Skip to main content

 Which Virginia contractors need a $50,000 surety bond?

-Only Class A and Class B contractors who cannot demonstrate the required net worth need a surety bond.
-Class A applicants must show net worth of $45,000; Class B applicants must show $15,000.
-If you fall short of these thresholds, the Department of Professional and Occupational Regulation (DPOR) allows you to post a $50,000 surety bond on form A501-27BOND for the 2-year license term.
+Class A and Class B contractors who cannot meet DPOR's net worth thresholds may post a $50,000 surety bond as an alternative.
+Class A applicants must show $45,000 net worth; Class B applicants must show $15,000.
+If you fall short, DPOR allows a $50,000 bond on form A501-27BOND for the 2-year license term per VA Code Section 54.1-1106.
 Class C contractors (projects under $10,000) have no bond or net worth requirement.

 Does Virginia require a notary bond?

-No. Virginia does not require notaries public to post a surety bond.
-Notary commissions are issued by the Secretary of the Commonwealth, and the application process does not include a bonding requirement.
-Notaries may choose to purchase errors and omissions insurance for personal protection.
+No. Virginia is one of the states that does not require notaries public to post a surety bond.
+Notary commissions are issued by the Secretary of the Commonwealth without a bonding requirement.
+This is different from neighboring states -- North Carolina requires a $10,000 notary bond, and Pennsylvania law mandates a $25,000 bond.
+Virginia notaries may purchase errors and omissions insurance voluntarily.

-How much does a Virginia contractor bond cost?
+How much does a Virginia auto dealer bond cost?

 Official Virginia Resources